 @grapher writes stunning poetry that feels as if she’s drawing with words.

-@tamoja may be the most generous reader I’ve encountered here: When she loves you, she reads you straight through.
+@tamoja When she loved you, she read me straight through.
 Check out her Snippets: a gift in itself.

-@Lisaner we've lost to illness, but she rocks with Rock Poetry that will knock your socks off and she’s a generous and dear woman.
+@Lisaner we've lost to illness, but she rocked with Rock Poetry that may still knock your socks off and she was a generous and dear woman.

 I want you to consider this:

-I see potential on Wattpad for both literacy and writing, serious writing that matters.
+I saw potential on Wattpad for both literacy and writing, serious writing that matters.
 Let’s talk for a minute about literacy and art: Think of a child paints a painting and you love it and hang it above your piano as I have.
 A child writes a poem and you save it and read it at their bat mitzvah or confirmation as I did.
 Literacy and art hold hands like children in a circle.
 They dance together.
-To think that Wattpad is not literate enough because young people are trying out writing, risking is to not understand the relationship of art to life from the get-go.
-From birth to death.
-Art emerges on Wattpad.
-Writers on Wattpad of all ages and languages and countries all across the world are taking risks here, bleeding on the page.
+To think that Wattpad could have been the discovery spot literature is now a lost hope.
+To think they could have once searched for those risking their lives to write is now a lost hope.

 Invention comes only when the writer is willing to risk.
-When you find that on the page here on Wattpad, you know it.
+When you find that on the page, you know it.
 You see it.
-I can’t help but comment if you are already reading and studying literature.
+I can help if you are already reading and studying literature.
 And if you’re really lucky, you’ll find a mentor/teacher who will tell you when you “hit” it but who won’t throw the invention out with the bath water.
-When I see that glimmer of invention in work here, I want more than anything to comment, to say so—to say, I see it, go for it!

 Q: Why would anyone want to do a self-interview?
 Isn’t that the height of naval gazing?